Differentiable Annealed Importance Sampling and the Perils of Gradient Noise: Background

 where $\params$ denotes the parameters of the model.
-ML estimation is often regarded as the same problem as estimating the partition function of an unnormalized distribution.
+ML estimation can be regarded as an instance of estimating the partition function of an unnormalized distribution.
 Given a distribution defined as $p(\params) = f(\params)/\partition$ where the unnormalized density $f(\params)$ can be efficiently computed, we are interested in estimating the partition function $\partition = \int f(\params) d\params$.
-In \eqref{eq:ml}, the $f(\params)$ is $p(\data, \params| \model)$.
-In this paper, we find it convenient to focus on discussing ML estimation because we later will discuss the effect of noise arising from data subsampling.
+Here, $f(\params)$ corresponds to $p(\data, \params| \model)$ in \eqref{eq:ml}.
+In this paper, we focus on the setting of ML estimation because the stochastic version of DAIS is most naturally viewed as arising from data subsampling, but otherwise our analysis applies to the more general setting.

 It is often the case that computing ML is computationally intractable.
-One approach is to approximate \eqref{eq:ml} with Monte Carlo methods.
-In particular, one can approximate the integration using importance sampling:
+One approach is to approximate \eqref{eq:ml} with Monte Carlo methods, e.g., one can approximate the integration using importance sampling:

 However, this estimation can exhibit high variance for small or medium $S$ when the target distribution $p(\data, \params | \model)$ and proposal distribution $q(\params)$ are dissimilar.